khanna7/BARS/transmission_model/outputs.md

 * tick: the time at which the data was recorded
 * count: the number of possible candidates for the intevention (e.g  persons not on PrEP and in serodiscordant relationship).
 * selected: the number of persons from the candidate pool selected to go on PrEP
+* off_prep_adjustment: the amount added to the stop term in the probability calculation in order to account for persons going off prep due to exiting the model etc.
 * probability: the probability used to select persons to go on PrEP

 Each iteration will record two rows of the above data, one for the *lt* case and one for the *gte* case.